Govind Pansare: Books

 Pansare has written 21 books, most of them commentaries on social wrongs.
 Shivaji Kon Hota?
 (Marathi for Who was Shivaji) is considered his most notable work.
 It was based on a speech he gave in May 1987.
-It was a counter to the ideology of Hindutva organisations and right-wing organisations like Shiv Sena, for whom the king Shivaji is icon.
+It was a counter to the ideology of Hindutva organisations and right-wing organisations like Shiv Sena, for whom the Shivaji is icon.
 Pansare said in his book that Shivaji in reality was a secular leader who appointed Muslims as his generals.
 He also pointed out that Shivaji respected women, abolished serfdom and also appointed to prominent posts.
 The book has been translated into Hindi, English, Tamil, Kannada, Malayalam, Urdu and Gujarati.
 Since its first print in 1988, the book has seen 38 editions, with each print run being of 3000 to 5000 copies.
 It has sold over copies.

 Death

 On 16 February 2015, at 9:25 am, Pansare and his wife Uma were returning from their morning walk from their society.
 Two men on a motorcycle shot at them five times from a close range outside their house.
 Pansare was injured in his nape and chest.
 His wife was injured in her head.

 Both were taken to the Aster Aadhar Hospital by their daughter-in-law and grandsons.
 After surgery, the condition of both was reported to have improved but they remained critical.
 Uma regained consciousness the same day but Pansare remained in a coma.
 He regained consciousness on 17 February.

-On 20 February 2015, Pansare was airlifted to the Breach Candy Hospital after swelling in his lungs was reported.
+On 20 February 2015, Pansare was airlifted to the Breach Candy Hospital, Mumbai after swelling in his lungs was reported.
 On the same day, Pansare succumbed to his injuries at the Breach Candy Hospital.
 The modus operandi of the attackers was similar to that used by the criminals who killed activist Narendra Dabholkar in a separate morning attack in Maharashtra in August 2013.
 Pansare's funeral took place on 21 February.
-His wife was released from the Aster Aadhar Hospital on 4 March 2015.
+His wife was discharged from hospital on 4 March 2015.

 Reactions

-After the attack, Maharashtra Chief Minister, Devendra Fadnavis, said the police were trying to apprehend the attackers and road blocks had been established.
+After the attack, Chief Minister of Maharashtra, Devendra Fadnavis, said the police were trying to apprehend the attackers and road blocks had been established.
 Hamid Dabholkar, son of murdered activist Narendra Dabholkar, said that if police had solved his father's murder case, it would have acted as a deterrent and Pansare would not have been attacked.
 Sharad Pawar, leader of Nationalist Congress Party, said this was an attempt to silence the people who speak against extremists.
-Manikrao Thakre, an Indian National Congress leader, said that the attacks on Dabholkar and Pansare were a bad sign for the freedom of speech in Maharashtra state.
+Manikrao Thakare, an Indian National Congress leader, said that the attacks on Dabholkar and Pansare were a bad sign for the freedom of speech in Maharashtra.
 After Pansare's death, the sales of his books increased.

-On the other hand, the Additional Director General of Police, K. L. Bishnoi, said that there were no connections between the Dabholkar and Pansare case, except that both of them were morning walkers.
+On the other hand, the Additional director general of police, K. L. Bishnoi, said that there were no connections between the Dabholkar and Pansare case, except that both of them were morning walkers.
 Hamid Dabholkar criticised the statement pointing out both Dabholkar and Pansare were rationalists and opponents of right-wing extremism, and had been threatened several times.